mittingphx/Music/docs/APP_SH_USAGE.md

 wsl ./app.sh start
 ```

-- Starts the development server on port 3000
+- Starts the development server on port 3000 with the `public` directory as the root
 - Automatically opens the browser to http://localhost:3000
 - Checks for required dependencies and installs them if needed
+- The server serves files from the `public` directory, which contains both `demos/` and `songs/` folders

 ### Stop Server
 ```bash